SumoLogic/sumologic-documentation/docs/apm/rum/index.md

 <img src={useBaseUrl('img/rum/prada-documentload.png')} alt="Real User Monitoring" />

-In addition to that, we've added [Time to First Byte](https://web.dev/ttfb/) (`browser_time_to_fb`), which measures the delay between start of the page load and moment when the first byte of the response appears.
+Additionally, we've added [Time to First Byte](https://web.dev/ttfb/) (`browser_time_to_fb`), which measures the delay between start of the page load and moment when the first byte of the response appears.
 It helps identify when a web server is too slow to respond to requests.
 You'll find this metrics on the **Navigation Timings** chart:

 <img src={useBaseUrl('img/rum/nav-timings.png')} alt="Real User Monitoring" />

-### Single-Page Apps / XHR support
+### Single-Page Apps

+#### XHR Support

 An XML HTTP Request (XHR) is a form of communication between the browser and the application backend without (re)loading of the page.
 A typical example is where a page needs to update a ticker of a price automatically or after pressing the “update price” button next to it.